gvegayon/appliedsnar/docs/03-week-1-sns-study.md

 # Network Nomination Data

-The data can be downloaded from [here](https://cdn.rawgit.com/gvegayon/appliedsnar/fdc0d26f/03-sns.dta).
+You can download the data for this chapter [here](https://cdn.rawgit.com/gvegayon/appliedsnar/fdc0d26f/03-sns.dta).

 The codebook for the data provided here is in [the appendix](#sns-data).

-This chapter's goals are:
+The goals for this chapter are:

 1. Read the data into R,